henrikcoll/ding-server/README.md

 # Ding server

-A tool to notify you when long running commands are done.
+A tool to send notifications.
+Primarily made for sending notification when tasks are done or for sending alerts.
 ## Installation

 Install ding-server with docker: